-Publications: works on Persian and Central Asian history.
+Publications: Many works on Persian and Central Asian history, on Persian and Kurdish.

 – Sharaf al-Zamān Ṭāhir Marvazī on China, the Turks and India.
 170+53 p.
 L. 1942.

 – Iranica: Twenty articles.
 26+322 p.
 Publ. de l’Univ. de Tehran 775.
 Hertford 1964 (with his bibliography upto 1962).

 Sources: *C.E.
 Bosworth, A Century of British Orientalists 1902–2002.
 Oxford 2001, 202-218; Bosworth, Encyclop.
 Iranica 2004 (online); *J.A.
 Boyle, J. of Asian Hist.
 1, 1967, 86-89; *D. M. Lang, BSOAS 29, 1966, 694-699; JRAS 1967; NAA 1966:6, 150-153; Wikipedia.

 Last Updated on 2 weeks by Admin